GabrielGroenendaal/Color_In_Space/README.md

 ### Functionality and MVPs
 In Colors in Space, users will be able to:
 - Use cursor input to move around a 'Comet', with fine control of velocity
-- Navigate a randomly generated and limitless space filled with celestial bodies.
-They will be able to pause and reset the field
+- Navigate a randomly generated and limitless space filled with celestial bodies
-- Intereact with other celestial bodies using the Comet they controlled
+- Interact with other celestial bodies using the Comet they control, colliding into them and drawing particles into your orbit.
-    * **Gravitational Pull**: Celestial bodies will exert forces based on mass.
-The player comet will also draw objects into its orbit, and gain mass as it grows
-    * **Impacts**: On impacts, Celestial bodies will react in a visually satisfying manner
-    * **Destruction**: Comets can destroy planetoids, growing in mass and creating visual spectacles and showers of smaller asteroids which will be subject to gravitational forces

-In addition, this project will include:
-- An about modal describing the background and controls for the experience
-- A production README

 ***

 ### Technologies, Libraries, and APIs
-As of now, the project only uses basic canvas functionality.
-But as the project grows in complexity, I'd like to take a look at libraries that simplify vector match for when I implement gravity motion, since the math for that can be quite complex.
-Paper.js showcased some visual applications that would be super cool to incorporate for more interesting kinetics.
-I'd also like to experiment with 3JS and see if I can incorporate it somehow into a more 2.5D visual experience.
-A stretch goal is the implementation of music input to alter the color gradients and kinetics of the game objects, which would also require a library to parse audio input for BPM, pitch, etc.
+Colors in Space was built using Vanilla Javascript, HTML5, CSS3, and the Canvas API.

+***

+### Code Highlights

 ***